masayukipy/masayukipy/README.md

 ### Hi there, <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

-#### I'm a Full Stack Developer!
+#### I'm a Python Engineer!
 I've had the opportunity to know many programming languages such as Java, PHP, Python, C, C++, Javascript and others.
 I work with the frameworks Django and Express.

 <hr>